What is Water Ingress?

 How To Treat Water Ingress?

+How can water ingress be treated?
 The most important stage of treating water ingress at your property is identifying where the dampness has originated from.
-Regular checks need to be made to ensure all building defects are stopped early stopping the dampness penetrating its way through into the property.
+Regular checks need to be made to ensure all building defects are stopped early stopping the dampness from penetrating its way through into the property.

 Simple DIY work can be carried out by yourself or with the help tradesman.
 If you are struggling with any water ingress or any other damp related issues, then you can always contact Timberwise one of the leading damp specialists in the UK.
 Timberwise has the experience to identify the water ingress, diagnose the damp problem and provide necessary damp proofing to get rid of water ingress and other damp related issues.

 It is important to note that the faster you act on spotting the signs of water ingress the less hassle you will have regarding cost and time in the long term.